jkotlinski/durexforth/README.md

 # durexforth

 Modern C64 Forth.
-Project includes a vi clone written in Forth, a high-resolution graphics library, plus MML music support (new in 1.3!).
+Includes a vi clone written in Forth, a high-resolution graphics library, plus MML music support (new in 1.3!).

 Goals: